Penguins making Holtby look mortal

 So, while analyzing the play of Washington Capitals goalie Braden Holtby, pulled for the third period of Game 2 and currently owning an .829 save percentage in Round 2, you have to factor in the opponent.

 Take Phil Kessel's first goal in Game 2, for example.
-Sidney Crosby stickhandled through his legs to gain entry into the Capitals zone before finding Kessel, who fired off a shot into an opening so small, it's remarkable he even considered trying.
+Sidney Crosby stickhandled through his legs to gain entry into the Capitals' zone before finding Kessel, who fired off a shot into an opening so small, it's remarkable he even considered trying.

 Not many players in the world could combine to make those two moves on the same play, and they happened to be on the ice at the same time, in part because of Patric Hornqvist's injury.